zahra-hasan/zahra-hasan/README.md

 - 👋 Hi, I’m @zahra-hasan
-- 👀 I’m interested in software development and Engineering,Web3 and blockchain technology,and CSS.
+- 👀 I’m interested in
+    - software development and Engineering.
+    - Web3 and blockchain technology.
+    - HTML and CSS.
+    - full-stack development.
-- 🌱 I’m currently a student at the University of Sheffield and learning java/python/haskell.
+- 🌱 I’m currently a student at the University of Sheffield and learning Java/Python/Haskell/HTML/CSS/Ruby.

 <!---
 zahra-hasan/zahra-hasan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.